Mogusu2/black-jackgrp13/README.md

 - Game Rules

 ## Features
+- detailed introduction to the game and a tutorial to familiarise players to the game
 - Play against a computer dealer
 - Easy-to-use command-line interface
-- Keep track of your wins and losses
 - Play multiple rounds for fun

 ## Getting Started